Are you ready to hit the trail? Before you go, here are a few reminders:

-Travel on designated trails, do not cut switchbacks.
+Travel on designated trails, do not cut switchbacks or take other shortcuts.

-Camp at least 100' from the trail, water and scenic areas.
-Please leave your campsite so others won't be able to tell that you had been there.
+Camp at least 100 feet from the trail and from water and scenic areas.
+Please leave your campsite so others won't be able to tell that you have been there.

-Build a fire only if necessary, do not encircle fires with rocks and do not build fires on the edges of bluffs, on glades or in caves.
-Be sure to clear the area of combustible material and make sure you drown the fire out when finished with plenty of water before leaving the site.
+Build a fire only if necessary.
+Do not encircle fires with rocks and do not build fires on the edges of bluffs, on glades or in caves.
+Be sure to clear the area of combustible material and make sure you drown the fire completely out with plenty of water before leaving the site.

-Bury all human waste at least 100 feet from the trail and any water.
-Dig a hole 6-8 inches deep, and cover, the top layer of soil is alive with biological decomposers, they will do the rest of the work.
+Bury all human waste at least 100 feet from the trail and from any water.
+Dig a hole 6-8 inches deep, and cover—the top layer of soil is alive with biological decomposers and they will do the rest of the work.

-Hikers should yield to bikers and horses; bikers yield to horses.
+Hikers should yield to cyclists and horses.
+Cyclists yield to horses.